IPL-1 Core Isolated Perfused Lung System for Mouse

 73-0065 | PLUGSYS Transducer Amplifier Module (TAM-A) | 73-0065 | PLUGSYS Transducer Amplifier Module (TAM-A) |

-The basic unit includes: temperature-controlled negative pressure lung chamber (artificial thorax) with cover including venturi jet, positive pressure ventilation head, air humidifier, pneumotachometer, connectors to interface with the perfusion system, pressure equilibration vessel for venous flow and all necessary accessories (tracheal cannulae, pulmonary artery cannulae, left atrium cannulae)
+Temperature-controlled negative pressure lung chamber (artificial thorax) with cover including Venturi jet, positive pressure ventilation head, air humidifier, pneumotachometer, connectors to interface with the perfusionsystem, pressure equilibration vessel for venous flow and all necessary accessories (tracheal cannulae, pulmonary artery cannulae, left atrium cannulae).
+Optional Y adapter available for positive pressure ventilation.

 Additional Requirements for a Functional Unit